-- Proper allocation and use of admin accounts
+- Correct use of administration accounts

-- Proper firewall configuration
+- Optimal firewall configuration

-- Split permission architecture for backup integrity
+- Split permission model for backup integrity

-- Protecting critical servers including Active Directory
+- Protecting required servers including Active Directory

 - Geographically dispersed backups with cloud backup to Microsoft Azure

 Ransomware is a form of malicious software that encrypts or steals files so they cannot be used or are publicized.
 Crypto-ransomware sometimes locks the target's computer.
 To prevent the carnage, the victim is asked to send a certain amount of money (the ransom), usually via a crypto currency such as Bitcoin, within a short time window.
 It is not guaranteed that delivering the extortion price will recover the lost files or avoid its publication.
 Files can be encrypted or deleted across a network based on the victim's write permissions, and you cannot break the military-grade encryption algorithms used on the hostage files.
 A common ransomware attack vector is tainted email, whereby the target is tricked into responding to by a social engineering exploit called spear phishing.
 This causes the email to look as though it came from a familiar source.
 Another popular vulnerability is a poorly protected Remote Desktop Protocol port.